 - Principles of alignment with financial guidelines of the partner universities through negotiation (in particular in the context of local guidelines for travel, mileage, scholarships, etc.) - We fund cooperation - The share of investment costs in the overall budget is to be kept as limited as possible, taking into account the project objectives - Key aim is to improve the basic conditions in which academics have to do "their job" - Academic personnel is to be provided by either the partner university or the Flemish universities - Selected input or in-kind cofunding is assumed by the local universities (office space, waivering of tuition fees, staff support, renovation of buildings, etc) - Document status: this powerpoint is for now the only info provided in view of project proposal writing.
-A full/final financial guidelines document will be made available at the earliest mid-December via the Calls website.
+A full/final financial guidelines document will be made available before September 2022.